 Find out more about accessing Artstor on the JSTOR platform with SSO here.

 Why can’t my students just use Google Images?

-Search engines are not websites as such, meaning that they do not own the rights to, or even host the images.
-This means the images students find via an online search are subject to the terms and conditions of their individual websites or owners and often they’re not copyright cleared.
+Search engines are not websites as such, meaning that they do not own the rights to the images.
+Because of this, images students find via an online search are subject to the terms and conditions of their individual websites or owners.
+Often, these images are not copyright cleared.
 So students should not be copying and pasting them into their work.

-Can I reproduce Artstor Digital Library images in publications?
+Can I reproduce Artstor on JSTOR images in publications?

-What is the quality and resolution of images in the Artstor Digital Library?
+What is the quality of images in the Artstor on JSTOR?

-The images in the Digital Library are derived from a range of sources.
-Collections may be built from colour transparencies of varying resolution, scanned photographic prints, or direct digital photography of objects in museums and in the field.
-Professional vendors are utilised to digitize the analogue materials at as a high resolution as permitted by the original source materials.
+A variety of sources contribute to the images found in the Digital Library.
+Images may be scanned photographic prints or direct digital photography of objects in museums and in the field.
+They could also have colour transparencies of varying resolution.
+Professional vendors have digitized the analogue materials to generate images that maintain the highest possible quality allowed by the original source materials.
 One of Artstor’s goals is to learn more about what approaches to building collections are appropriate for different uses in different institutional settings.

-Images are presented within the Digital Library at 72 DPI, which is the average monitor resolution.
+The Digital Library presents images at 72 DPI, which is the average monitor resolution.
 The sizes of Artstor images range from 1500 pixels to 10,000 pixels on a side.
 To put this into perspective, the most common display resolution for computer monitors is 1024 x 768 pixels, making typical Artstor image files two or more times larger than the monitor display.